quantify-os/quantify-scheduler/docs/tutorials/Tutorial 1. basic experiment.rst

 The benefit of allowing the user to mix the high-level gate description of a circuit with the lower-level pulse description can be understood through an example.
 Below we first give an example of basic usage using `Bell violations`.
-We next show the `Chevron` experiment in which the user is required to mix gate-type and pulse-type information when defining the :class:`~quantify.scheduler.types.Schedule`.
+We next show the `Chevron` experiment in which the user is required to mix gate-type and pulse-type information when defining the :class:`~quantify_scheduler.types.Schedule`.

 Basics: The Bell experiment
 ---------------------------